 We offer a wide variety of workshops at Wattle Place.
 These workshops are designed to be fun, encourage you to explore your creativity, develop strategies and skills to help you manage some of your feelings and reactions and potentially make connections with other Forgotten Australians.

 Wattle Place provides a warm, friendly and relaxed atmosphere to have a cuppa or something to eat or use the computer.
-Please note: the Drop-in Centre is currently closed due to COVID 19.
+Drop-in Centre is currently available between 10am and 4pm, Mondays to Thursdays.

 We post out a newsletter every three months to keep you informed about news, groups, social activities and events happening at Wattle Place, as well as important news and information about issues relevant to Forgotten Australians and care leavers.